caltechlibrary/newt/typedsl.md

-# TypeDSL, a domain specific language describing a variables' type
+# Type DSL, a domain specific language describing a variables' type

-How do you describe mapping of one path to another?
+Type DSL evolved from thinking about mapping of one URL path to another.
 Many web frameworks implement the concept of a "route" which is similar to a file path but may include a placeholder notation for values bound to variable names.
 The variable names are then available to route handler functions.

-Newt's route handler capability is fixed.
-It can perform a mapping from a request to a JSON data source (e.g. JSON API), and optional run the results through Pandoc.
-A route containing variables in Newt needs to include a definition built from the variable name and its type.
-A given type can be validated before transforming the request to a data API call or Pandoc.
-This provides a level of assurance that the URL requested is what is expected by the back-end data source like PostgREST, Solr or Elasticsearch.

-## Why create yet a Type DSL?
+If you are extracting values and binding them to varaible names it is extremely helpful to have type information.

+Newt needed to support embedded typed variables in it mapping ability.
+It also was needed by Newt to support generating SQL bootstrap code from a simplified Model description.
+Newt uses the type information to vet inputs bound to a varaible name as well as when generating bootstrep SQL for a Newt+Postgres+PostgREST+Pandoc (N3P) application.

 I surveyed the route descriptions available in several Python and JavaScript frameworks.
 There was no consensus about how to declare variables and nothing that would allow vetting the variables by type.
-Newt implemented a Type DSL to provide a way we could declare typed variables as they may occur in the req_route or used in an API request.
-The typed variables are also used to vet form data submitted via GET, POST, PUT, and PATCH.
+Newt implemented a Type DSL to provide a way to remedy this situation.

 ## Blogging URLs, a use case